How Much House Can I Afford with a $50K Salary? | 2025

 How much house can I afford with a USDA loan?

 The USDA’s rural development program offers eligible buyers mortgages with no purchase price limits.
-The program has strict guidelines for the location of the property being purchased.
-And you’ll also need to meet household income eligibility, credit score minimums, and other lender requirements.
 If you qualify, you stand a good chance of being able to afford a bigger house with the USDA loan than with a conventional one.

 Time to make a move?
 Let us find the right mortgage for you